MakeSchool-Tutorials/Robot-Wars-Swift/P1-Robot-Wars/content.md

 ##bulletHitEnemy(bullet:)

 `bulletHitEnemy` is called when you successfully hit the enemy robot.
-You can get the enemies current position with `bullet.bulletOwner.position()`.

 #Robot actions